 The Mallox variant connects to an IP address to load the encrypted ransomware, with its download URL only available for approximately 24 hours.
 Notably, this made the dynamic analysis of old samples difficult.

-The downloaded file has a random file name and might have different extensions such as “.png,” “.bmp,” and “.jpg,” among others.
+The downloaded file has a random file name and might have different extensions such as “.png,” “.bmp,” and “.jpg,” amongst others.

-It’s important to note that reflective loading enabled the Mallox variant to evade traditional antivirus solutions, making it challenging for organizations to protect themselves against these attacks.
+It’s important to note that reflective loading enabled the Mallox variant to evade traditional antivirus solutions, making it challenging for organisations to protect themselves against these attacks.

 Meanwhile, the Remcos backdoor payload is executed via WmiPrvSE.exe, and the payload most likely arrives by exploiting public-facing websites and domains.

-Our investigations showed that the gang used different sets of defense evasion and reconnaissance tools such as GMER and Advance Process Termination to manually uninstall antivirus products on the target system.
-We also observed the presence of YDArk.exe (PCHunter64) for performing rootkit behaviors, and that TargetCompany attempts to terminate security-related processes and services by dropping KILLAV.
+Our investigations showed that the gang used different sets of defence evasion and reconnaissance tools such as GMER and Advance Process Termination to manually uninstall antivirus products on the target system.
+We also observed the presence of YDArk.exe (PCHunter64) for performing rootkit behaviours, and that TargetCompany attempts to terminate security-related processes and services by dropping KILLAV.